FAMAphonic/cv-horacio-brizuela/README.md

 ## 🧭 Overview

-Horacio Brizuela is an internationally experienced **AI modeller**, **digital transformation strategist**, and **university professor** with over 15 years of leadership in public administration, technology, and education.
+Horacio Brizuela is an internationally experienced , **digital transformation analyst and strategist**,  project manager, **university professor** and **AI modeller** with over 15 years of leadership in public administration, technology, and education.

 He has led and advised national and international projects (World Bank, ESA, ARSAT, Ministries, universities), integrating deep technical knowledge with executive strategy, project design, and academic excellence.